 As the New Year is approaching, it’s the perfect time to look back at what has happened in the world of learning in 2017 and to make some predictions about what we think may lie ahead in 2018.
-We’ll be doing this in our upcoming fifth annual trends and predictions Webinar but we thought a great way to prepare for this – with some flipped learning of sorts – would be to first revisit some of the trends we have identified in the past.
+We did this in this in our fifth annual trends and predictions Webinar (get access), but we thought a great way to prepare for that Webinar – with some flipped learning of sorts – was to first revisit some of the trends we have identified in the past.

 In this episode of the Leading Learning podcast, Celisa and Jeff discuss the trends and predictions made over the last four years of hosting the Webinar as well as how they’ve held up and if they still apply.